 Why Being Rejected from McMaster Health Sciences is Good for You

 If you’re never heard of McMaster University’s Bachelor of Health Sciences Program, you should know it is one of the “elite” undergraduate programs in Canada.
-With an applicant pool of over 2000 students for roughly 150 spots, getting into McMaster’s Health Sci program is as competitive as getting into medical school.
+With an applicant pool of over 2000 students for 150 spots, getting into McMaster’s Health Sci program is as competitive as getting into medical school.

 You Learn More from Your Failures than Your Successes

 In hindsight, being rejected from McMaster’s Health Science (and several other programs) turned out to be one of the best things to happen to me.
 I was humbled by the experience.
 I learned many hard lessons that helped me mature.

 Being rejected taught me humility, something I lacked before.
 I went to a high school with an enriched learning curriculum.
 I was labeled a “gifted” students who was suppose to do better than others.

 I now know that if I had been accepted into Health Sci, I would have been too proud.
 I would have been entitled or felt superior to my peers just because I had gotten into the most selective program in the country.
 I have nothing against the program, I know lots of friends who have graduated from it.
 But I also know of other health sci students who have that sense of entitlement.

 Instead, I attended a university with a large science program.
 I got to interact with lots of classmates from all types of background.
 I met many exceptionally bright peers in Biology 101 and General Chemistry.
 I was lab partners with students who struggeld in high school and were just happy to attend university.
 And I found that many undergrad programs are just as rigorous and adequate for your education.